Achsaa/Med-web/README.md

 # Med-web
-Disease prediction on symptoms
+Disease prediction on symptoms...
-There are common symptoms for many diseases so to predict accurately 3 are symptoms required
+There are common symptoms for many diseases so to predict accurately, 3 main symptoms are required